Health-RI/metadata-documentation/src/new/classtext.md

 - **Main Classes** – the core entities that form the core of the catalogue.
 - **Supportive Classes** – contextual entities that provide detail to the main classes.

-Main classes in this profile:
+Main classes in this structure:
 - **Catalog**
 - **Dataset**
 - **Data Service**
 - **Dataset Series**
 - **Distribution**.

-Supportive classes in this profile:
+Supportive classes in this structure:
 - **Agent**
 - **Kind**
 - **Attribution**